christianfonseca03/algofyTask/README.md

 # algofyTask

-This project was created as a technical task for a Intern position in Algofy.
+This project was created as a technical task for an Intern position in Algofy.
 It consists in a webpage with logo, header with navbar, hero section, about section, projects section and a contact section.
 It was written using HTML, CSS, JavaScript and Liquid.js.
 This project is mobile-friendly.